nhsengland/DataScience-CaseStudies/content/howto/howto.md

 description: Instructions, SOPs and guides
 permalink: howto.html
 ---
+## Add CaseStudies
+- To add a case study create a `file.md` in the `content\shortwriteups` folder with the layout, title and permalink header (see other examples).
+- Add a `nhsuk-side-navigation__item` to the `sidenav.html` file in the `_includes` folder using the same permalink as specified in the md header above.
 ## Review Policy for adding content
 - Only public github repos are to be added as projects.
 - Only the related individual to update their team content.